Sir Samuel Baker

 Lady Baker wrote a diary of the time spent attempting to put down the slave-trade in Equatoria.
 Her account was published as Morning Star (1972).

-- THE RIFLE AND THE HOUND IN CEYLON, first edition in original cloth binding, and a rebound first edition.
+THE RIFLE AND THE HOUND IN CEYLON: 2 copies; a first edition in original cloth binding, and a rebound first edition.

-- EIGHT YEARS' WANDERINGS IN CEYLON, first edition in original cloth binding, and a quarter-leather over marbled boards rebound first edition.
+EIGHT YEARS' WANDERINGS IN CEYLON: 2 copies; a first edition in original cloth binding, and a quarter-leather over marbled boards rebound first edition.

-- THE ALBERT N'YANZA, first edition in original cloth binding, and a quarter-leather over marbled boards rebound first edition.
+THE ALBERT N'YANZA: 2 sets; a first edition in original cloth binding in 2 volumes, and a quarter-leather over marbled boards rebound first edition in 2 volumes.

-- ISMAILIA, first edition in original cloth binding, and a half-leather over marbled boards rebound first edition.
+ISMAILIA: 2 sets; a first edition in original cloth binding in 2 volumes, and a half-leather over marbled boards rebound first edition in 2 volumes.

-- WILD BEASTS AND THEIR WAYS, first edition in original cloth binding.
+WILD BEASTS AND THEIR WAYS: the 2-volume first edition in original cloth binding.